-You must be a Hub member in order to access Film Hub South East: under £3k funding opportunities.
+You must be a Film Hub South East Member to access Film Exhibition Fund: under £3k funding opportunities.
 Hub membership includes organisations of various shapes and sizes, from community cinemas to festivals to multi-arts centres.

 Click here to read more and apply.